janae-marie/greenspace-health/README.md

 #### License
 OSMnx is open source and licensed under the MIT license.
 OpenStreetMap’s open data license: https://www.openstreetmap.org/copyright
 ### CDC PLACES
+- Extract the following from the CDC PLACES dataset: YEAR, StateId, CountyName, Data_Value, Low_Confidence_Limit, High_Confidence_Limit, TotalPop18plus, and MeasureId = DEPRESSION.
+This will give us a subset of the data with the prevalence value of depression among adults by year, state, and county, with the lower and upper confidence interval values.

 ## Project Plan
 ### Challenges